Kyureeus-Edtech/custom-python-etl-data-connector-Shaun-Allan/README.md

 Welcome to the official repository for submitting your Software Architecture assignment on building custom data connectors (ETL pipelines) in Python.
 This assignment is part of the Kyureeus EdTech program for SSN CSE students.

 ---
+Guideline: Building and Managing Custom Data Connectors (ETL Pipeline) in Python

+1. Setting Up the Connector Environment
+a.
+Choose Your API Provider: Identify a data provider and understand its Base URL, Endpoints, and Authentication.
+b.
+Understand the API Documentation: Focus on headers, query params, pagination, rate limits, and response structure.

+2. Secure API Authentication Using Environment Variables
+a.
+Create a `.env` File Locally: Store API keys and secrets as KEY=VALUE pairs.
+b.
+Load Environment Variables in Code: Use libraries like `dotenv` to securely load environment variables.

+3. Design the ETL Pipeline
+Extract: Connect to the API, pass tokens/headers, and collect JSON data.
+Transform: Clean or reformat the data for MongoDB compatibility.
+Load: Store the transformed data into a MongoDB collection.

+4. MongoDB Collection Strategy
+Use one collection per connector, e.g., `connector_name_raw`.
+Store ingestion timestamps to support audits or updates.

+5. Iterative Testing & Validation
+Test for invalid responses, empty payloads, rate limits, and connectivity errors.
+Ensure consistent insertion into MongoDB.

+6. Git and Project Structure Guidelines
+a.
+Use a Central Git Repository: Clone the shared repo and create a new branch for your connector.
+b.
+Ignore Secrets: Add `.env` to `.gitignore` before the first commit.
+c.
+Push and Document: Write README.md with endpoint details, API usage, and example output.

+Final Checklist for Students
+Understand API documentation
+Secure credentials in `.env`
+Build complete ETL script
+Validate MongoDB inserts
+Push code to your branch
+Include descriptive README
+Submit Pull Request

 ## 📋 Assignment Overview